Roo87roo/Azure-sec/README.md

-# Azure-sec# Building a SOC + Honeynet in Azure (Live Traffic)
+# Azure-sec#Azure-Based SOC and Honeynet Project (Monitoring Live Traffic)
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+I create a honeynet in Azure and use Log Analytics workspace to ingest log data from different resources.
+Microsoft Sentinel helps me to visualize the attack patterns, generate alerts, and create incidents based on the log data.
+I show how applying some security controls improves the security metrics of the environment over two days.
+The metrics are:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)